997-icu/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 ## The explaination of column "activity" and "subject"
-**activity:** The activity of a person when the specific measurement was taken.
-Including six kinds of activities:"WALKING","WALKING_UPSTAIRS","WALKING_DOWNSTAIRS","SITTING","STANDING","LAYING".
-**suject:**  The subject who performed the activity for each window sample.
-Its range is from 1 to 30.
+**activity:** The activity of a person when the specific measurement was taken. &nbsp Including six kinds of activities:"WALKING","WALKING_UPSTAIRS","WALKING_DOWNSTAIRS","SITTING","STANDING","LAYING". &nbsp **suject:**  The subject who performed the activity for each window sample.
+Its range is from 1 to 30. &nbsp